jymchng/python-newtype-dev/docs/user-guide/custom-initialization.md

 # Custom Initialization

-This guide covers advanced techniques for customizing the initialization of wrapped types in Python NewType.
+This guide covers advanced techniques for customizing the initialization of wrapped types in python-newtype.

 ## Basic Initialization